 Part 1: Monitor preparation

-Make sure your screen has been turned on for at least half an hour before starting calibration.
+Make sure your screen has been turned on for at least fifteen minutes before starting calibration.

 Reset to factory defaults (first time only)